kittykatattack/learningPixi/README.md

 let texture = TextureCache["images/cat.png"];
 ```
 In addition to letting you write more slightly succinct code, using aliases has
-an extra benefit: it helps to buffer yo from Pixi's frequently
+an extra benefit: it helps to buffer you from Pixi's frequently
 changing API.
 If Pixi's API changes in future
 versions - which it will! - you just need to update these aliases to
 Pixi objects and methods in one place, at the beginning of